arjun-holland/DSA/Hash Table/sp/Hash Table/0- Patterns Explanation.md

 ```
-Pattern 1 : Using hash to know the frequency of particular element
+Pattern 1 : Using General Hash
+            Using hash to know the frequency of particular element

-Pattern 2 : Using hash to know that is the current element exist before in the array or not or
+Pattern 2 : Hashing + Observation:
+            Using hash to know that is the current element exist before in the array or not or
                                     is the relationship with current element exist before in the array or not

 Pattern 3 : Using Hash (unordered_map) To maintain the Global assign Values